-The job description and vacancy announcement were developed for the position of principal using the 8 leadership competencies.
+Amid strong internal and external stakeholder support, the sitting principal initially expressed a desire to remain as principal at Rutland High School.
+Evidence revealed that the school was beginning to make progress under her direction and agreed to allow her to remain.
+After submitting the grant, this principal made a decision to retire.
+Following this announcement, the following protocol was followed in selecting a new principal.
+The job description and vacancy announcement were developed for the position of principal using prioritized competencies from the Eight Roles of Leadership, with a primary emphasis on competencies from the areas of Change Leader, Curriculum, Assessment, and Instruction Leader, and Relationship Leader.
 From the competencies, a rubric and interview questions were crafted for the principal interview process.
 The posting for the principal vacancy was listed March 27-April 12.
 A committee was formed to evaluate the principal applications and qualified applicants were selected.
-Interviews will be conducted April 19-21.
-A central office committee made up of the Assistant Superintendent of Human Resources, Assistant Superintendent of Student Support Services, Assistant Superintendents for School Administration (2), Deputy Superintendent of Teaching and Learning and one high school principal.
-After the initial interview process, the top three applicants will be contacted to participate in a structured site visit which will occur during the school day.
-The applicant will then meet with the school council/school leadership team (normally 7 - 10 people total) later in the day at central office.
-The interview will be facilitated by the Director of Human Resources.
-At the close of the interview process, the school-based committee will rank their choices.
-The superintendent will then meet with the candidates and make a recommendation to the board.
+Interviews were conducted April 19-21.
+An interview committee made up of the Assistant Superintendent of Human Resources, Assistant Superintendent of Student Support Services, Assistant Superintendents of Operations (2), Deputy Superintendent of Teaching and Learning and a high school principal was organized.
+After the initial interview process, the top two applicants were contacted to participate in a structured site visit which occurred during the school day.
+The school council and school leadership team then interviewed the applicants.
+Following the interviews, the school interview teams ranked their choices and submitted their ratings to the superintendent.
+After meeting with each of the finalist, the superintendent made a

-March 27-May 1, 2010
+Timeline: March, 2010